History of the Jews in the Ottoman Empire: 18th and 19th centuries

-The history of the Jews in Turkey in the eighteenth and nineteenth centuries is principally a chronicle of decline in influence and power, they lost their influential positions in trade mainly to the Greeks, who were able to "capitalize on their religio-cultural ties with the West and their trading diaspora".
-An exception to this theme is that of Daniel de Fonseca, who was chief court physician and played a certain political role.
+The history of Jews in the Ottoman Empire in the eighteenth and nineteenth centuries is principally a chronicle of decline in influence and power.
+They lost their influential positions in trade mainly to the Greeks, who were able to "capitalize on their religio-cultural ties with the West and their trading diaspora".
+An exception to this is Daniel de Fonseca, who was chief court physician and played a political role.
 He is mentioned by Voltaire, who speaks of him as an acquaintance whom he esteemed highly.
 Fonseca was involved in negotiations with Charles XII of Sweden.

 Ottoman Jews held a variety of views on the role of Jews in the Ottoman Empire, from loyal Ottomanism to Zionism.
-Emanuel Karasu of Salonika, for example, was a founding member of the Young Turks, and believed that the Jews of the Empire should be Turks first, and Jews second.
+Emanuel Karasu of Salonika, for example, a Young Turk, and believed that the Jews of the Empire should be Turks first, and Jews second.

-Some Jews thrived in Baghdad, performing critical commercial functions such as moneylending and banking.
+Some Jews thrived in Baghdad, performing critical commercial functions such as money-lending and banking.

-Prior to the creation of the Yemen Vilayet in 1872, the Zaydi imam of Yemen had implemented more restrictions on Jews than had been present in the Ottoman Empire, such as the Orphans' Decree, which required orphans of Jewish parents to be raised as Muslims.
+Prior to the creation of the Yemen Vilayet in 1872, the Zaydi Imam of Yemen had implemented more restrictions on Jews than had been present in the Ottoman Empire, such as the Orphans' Decree, which required orphans of Jewish parents to be raised as Muslims.
 Once Ottoman rule began, the Orphan's Decree was revoked, although a "Dung-Gatherers' Decree," which tasked Jews with cleaning sewers, remained in effect.
 Also, the Ottoman authorities raised the jizya tax burden on Jews and often did not respect Jewish holidays.
 Starting around 1881, many Yemeni Jews began to move to Jerusalem.

+In 1881, in response to rising antisemitism in mainland Europe, as well as a number of proposals made by various parties regarding the potential settlement of Jews within the empire, the Council of Ministers declared that "[Jewish] immigrants [would] be able to settle as scattered groups throughout Turkey, excluding Palestine."